-Gitanjali Rao is 17 years old and is a 12th grader at STEM School Highlands Ranch in Highlands Ranch, CO.
-She is researching at the University of Colorado, Denver in the Department of Cell Biology to find a solution for prescription opioid addiction using the latest in genetic engineering and created a colorimetry based app and device.
+Gitanjali Rao is 17 years old and is a freshman at Massachusetts Institute of Technology, Cambridge, MA.
+In the past few years she was involved in research at the University of Colorado, Denver in the Department of Cell Biology to find a solution for prescription opioid addiction using the latest in genetic engineering and created a colorimetry based app and device.
 This initiative received a world finalist's recognition in a Technovation Girl Challenge and a Health Pillar award by TCS Ignite Innovation challenge nationally.
 She introduced the device in TEDtalksNayibaat India.

 She was previously named America's Top Young Scientist of 2017 by the Discovery Education 3M Young Scientist Challenge, with a patent-pending device to detect lead in water faster than any other current techniques.
 She is also the winner of a global Paradigm science challenge.

 Gitanjali recently launched an anti-cyberbullying service based on AI/Machine Learning using Natural Language Processing in the community called "KINDLY" under Microsoft's guidance.
 She was awarded the eCYBERMISSION STEM in Action grant to implement the solution.

 Gitanjali was recently honored as Junior Eureka Finalist by the Shanghai Media Group, where she solved a problem using AI for the first intergenerational care by creating a simple solution that understands the elderly and children's persona and helps staff members create and facilitate activities.